Rajssss/stm32_nucleo_drivers/README.md

 -> Written for User Applications running on the same MCU.
 -> The "driver" source folder contains the actual sources for this driver.
 -> Check the Src folder for various examples to strt with.
+-> I will really appreciate any kind of help on this project, please correct my mistakes if needed:)

 # HOW TO USE:
                 Just Clone this repository in STM32Cube IDE (or any other),